 Oddity Hens and Chicks, Hens and Chicks, Oddity Houseleek, Houseleek, Trumpeter

-Sempervivum 'Oddity', also known as Sempervivum tectorum 'Oddity', is an unusual succulent that creates a mat of small rosettes that continue to spread.
-Leaves are blue-green with purple tips and have recurved to form upright, hollow, pointed pipes.
-Rosettes grow up to 4 inches (10 cm) in diameter.
+Sempervivum 'Oddity', also known as Sempervivum tectorum 'Oddity', is an unusual succulent that creates a mat of small rosettes of blue-green leaves with a purple tip.
+The rosettes grow up to 4 inches (10 cm) in diameter.
 Leaves are recurved to form hollow pointed pipes.
-Flowers are star-shaped, reddish-purple, and held in flat cymes on the terminal ends of hairy upright stems.
+Flowers are star-shaped, reddish-purple, and appear in flat cymes on the terminal ends of hairy upright stems.
 Rosettes die after flowering but are replaced by new rosettes on lateral stolons.
 This succulent is a shy flowerer.

 How to Grow and Care